Vincent-Barbier-code/MultilayerPerceptron/README.md

 - --file: The path to the dataset.
 Default is data.csv
 - --early_stop: if set, the training will stop when the validation loss starts increasing

+For the command train, you can specify an other optional arguments:
+- --metrics: if set, the model will print the metrics for each epoch

 To see a portion of the data set, you can run the following command: python main.py --visualize --file /path/to/dataset